-This includes one-way or round-trip shuttle service within reasonable time and distance parameters of your dealer's area.
+This includes one-way or round-trip shuttle service within reasonable time and distance parameters of uour dealer's area.

-Public Transportation, Ridesharing App, or Fuel Reimbursement
+Public Transportation or Fuel Reimbursement

-If overnight warranty repairs are needed, and public transportation or a ridesharing app is used, the expense must be supported by original receipts and within the maximum amount allowed by GM.
+If overnight warranty repairs are needed, and public transportation is used, the expense must be supported by original receipts and within the maximum amount allowed by GM.
 If U.S. customers arrange their own transportation, limited reimbursement for reasonable fuel expenses may be available.
 Claim amounts should reflect actual costs and be supported by original receipts.
 See your dealer for information.